openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

     yum remove -y epel-release
 ```

-### Configuring Docker image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs
+### <a name="set-up-hddldaemon"></a>Configuring Docker Image for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

 > **NOTE**: When building the Docker image, create a user in the Dockerfile that has the same UID (User Identifier) and GID (Group Identifier) as the user which that runs hddldaemon on the host, and then run the application in the Docker image with this user.
 This step is necessary to run the container as a non-root user.

 To use the Docker container for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, do the following steps:

 1. Set up the environment on the host machine to be used for running Docker.
-It is required to execute hddldaemon, which is responsible for communication between the HDDL plugin and the board.
+It is required to execute `hddldaemon`, which is responsible for communication between the HDDL plugin and the board.
 To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [Configurations for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs on Linux](configurations-for-vpu-linux.md).
 2. Run `hddldaemon` on the host in a separate terminal session using the following command:
     ```sh
     $HDDL_INSTALL_DIR/hddldaemon